[note: I’ve been reading the English original]

-The story: LL is a young man of just over twenty, when he steps out of his door and decides to walk to London.
-He then stays there for a year, works in construction and meets a girl.
-After that, he decides to walk around in Spain for a while.
+The story: in the early 1930s, Laurie Lee is a man of just about twenty who he steps out of his door in Southwest England and decides to walk to London.
+He stays there for a year, works in construction and meets a woman.
+After that, he decides to travel to Spain and walk around there for a while.

-Laurie Lee’s ornate style
+Laurie Lee’s honesty